philherbert/veteran-facing-services-tools/README.md

 This repo contains front end code and documentation used by the Veteran facing services on VA.gov.
 It's a monorepo managed by Lerna, a tool for managing versioning and publishing for multiple modules located in a single repo.

-There is [another repository for the documentation site](https://github.com/department-of-veterans-affairs/vets-design-system-documentation).
-The documentation site can be viewed at [design.va.gov](https://design.va.gov).
+There is [another repository for the VA.gov Design System Documentation](https://github.com/department-of-veterans-affairs/vets-design-system-documentation).
+The VA.gov Design System Documentation site can be viewed at [design.va.gov](https://design.va.gov).